stepbeekio/vidlink/README.md

 A small project to try out golang and buffalo.
 The system allows users to upload a video at /videos/new, runs a batch job in the background to HLS for a handful of resolutions, then allows users to share the unique url of the video.

-You can see the production app at https://coral-app-oyzm5.ondigitalocean.app/
+You can see the production app at https://coral-app-oyzm5.ondigitalocean.app/ unfortunately, it's hosted on a PaaS product by DigitalOcean that has less CPU horsepower than a gameboy color.
+If I have time, then I'll use mrsk to deploy it to a bare metal server with sufficient CPU to encode videos quickly.

 A demo video can be found here: https://coral-app-oyzm5.ondigitalocean.app/videos/be9047b8-65c5-49eb-b9c6-78509a2f53b7